Skip to main content

 Roger Bunn

 A Lieutenant, Roger died on 20th September 1944 at the age of 32.
 Son of Thomas George and Ellen Bunn of 2 Elm Tree Rd.
 Carlton Colville Lowestoft Suffolk.
 Husband of Winifred Bunn of 4 Mill Hill Haverhill.Roger was awarded the Military Medal (London Gazette 13 August 1943) for the Middle East.
 He was a Sergeant, number 406593, at the time.
 He was also mentioned in despatches (London Gazette 13 January 1944).
-Military Medal
+Military Medal, Tank

 A Private with the 9th Battalion, Charles died on 13th of September 1916 at the age of 25.
 Charles was born at Lowestoft on 3 July 1891, a son of John and Sarah Ann Hales.
 He was baptised at Saint Margaret’s Church, Lowestoft, on 24 July 1891, and his family lived at 4 Erskine Place.
 In 1901 his family lived at 5 Christchurch Cottages, Lowestoft.
 By 1911 they were living at 9 Gun Lane, Lowestoft, and Charles was a fish market labourer.
 Charles' sister, Hannah Hales, lived at Savory Cottages, Saint Johns Road.
 Lowestoft.
 Distinguished Conduct Medal